-The RACGP recognises that improving the health of Aboriginal and Torres Strait Islander people is one of Australia's highest health priorities.
-Recognising this, the RACGP is committed to developing and supporting a culturally safe and reflective GP workforce that can work effectively with Aboriginal and Torres Strait Islander patients and communities.
-The RACGP is committed to advocating for culturally appropriate health delivery systems that improve health outcomes.

-This position statement provides an overview of our commitment to improving the health and wellbeing of Aboriginal and Torres Strait Islander people.
+The Royal Australian College of General Practitioners (RACGP) recognises that improving the health of Aboriginal and Torres Strait Islander peoples is one of Australia's highest health priorities.
+This position statement provides an overview of our commitment to improving the health and wellbeing of Aboriginal and Torres Strait Islander peoples.